Genetic Counseling - Knowledge is Power

 Santa Barbara, CA 93105

 Danielle Sharaga, MS, LCGC, Genetic Counselor and Program Coordinator.
 Danielle started as a Genetic Counselor and Program Coordinator with Sansum Clinic in January 2013.
 She is a board certified Genetic Counselor.
 She had previously worked as a genetic counselor in Honolulu at the Queen's Genetics Center practicing primarily in cancer genetics.
-She earned her Bachelor of Science degree in Human Genetics/Genetic Counseling from the University of Pittsburgh in 2011.
+She earned her Bachelor of Science degree in Microbiology from the University of California, Santa Barbara and her Master of Science degree in Human Genetics/Genetic Counseling from the University of Pittsburgh in 2011.
 Danielle is passionate about working with patients and their families.

 Erica Wellington, MS, LCGC, Genetic Counselor.
 Erica is a Board Certified Genetic Counselor specializing in cancer genetics.
 She has a Bachelor of Arts degree from the University of Rochester with a major in Health and Society and minors in Biology and Medical Ethics.
 She earned her Master of Science degree in Genetic Counseling from Brandeis University in 2012.
 She practiced prenatal and cancer genetic counseling at Perinatal Associates of Northern Nevada in Reno before joining Sansum Clinic in May 2015.
 She looks forward to working closely with patients and providers in the Santa Barbara community.